FrameworkComputer/EmbeddedController/docs/code_reviews.md

   * Associate a bug with a code review (`BUG=...`) when context is relevant.
 * Indicate clearly when a CL is not yet ready for review and when it is; don’t start the review until you’ve stopped making changes.
-  * Use `repo upload --no-email` to avoid sending emails for CLs not ready for review.
+  * Use `repo upload --no-emails` to avoid sending emails for CLs not ready for review.
   * Use Gerrit comments as needed to clarify that a CL is now ready for review.
   * Recommended: Leave “WIP” in the CL title until it is ready to review.